Who is your Plant Champion?

 Plant based restaurants to awaken your tastebuds

-Brighton and Hove has a reputation for being a mecca for those who abstain from animal products and is home to many vegetarians and vegans.
-Historically rated as UK’s most Vegan friendly place, it lost it’s crown a few years ago to Glasgow, despite the exclamations of many Brightonians who disagree and say that it’s better than ever for Vegan options.
+A selection of the best vegan restaurants in Brighton, a city that has a reputation for being a mecca for those who abstain from animal products and is home to many vegetarians and vegans.
+Historically rated as UK’s most Vegan friendly place, it lost it’s crown a few years ago to Glasgow, despite the exclamations of many Brightonians who disagree and say that it’s better than ever for vegan options.

 ‘Where vegetarianism is indulgence not abstinence’, Terre Terre has been changing views about vegetarian cuisine for the past 21 years.
 Situated in the historic Brighton Lanes, it is somewhat of an institution.
 Imaginative and daring, the team at Terre a Terre use their skills and experience to really push the boundaries of traditional cooking creating the most exciting dishes including vegan.
 An experience to behold, vegetarian or not.